guglielmosanchini/ClustViz/algorithms/chameleon/README.md

 Depends on METIS for Python.

-There are some slight differences with respect to the official papers; moreover, the algorithms are not optimized for performance, but for visualizing the algorithms' steps
+There are some slight differences with respect to the official papers; moreover, the algorithms are not optimized for performance, but for visualizing the algorithms' steps.

 ## References